Services:

 Why is it important to use lime mortar on old arches?

 Historic bricks are softer and more porous than modern ones.
-Lime mortar is also soft and breathable, meaning it allows the building to move and moisture to escape.
-If you use hard cement, the bricks cannot move or breathe, which leads to the bricks cracking and falling apart while the cement stays rigid.
+Lime mortar is also soft and breathable, meaning it allows the building to move slightly and moisture to escape.
+If you use hard Portland cement, the bricks cannot move or breathe, which leads to the bricks cracking and spalling while the rigid cement stays intact.

 How do you repair an arch without stopping the trains?